 Factors Influencing Salary

 Several factors influence how much a real estate agent earns.
 Location plays a crucial role.
 Agents in high-demand, high-cost areas like New York City or San Francisco typically earn higher salaries than those in less competitive markets.
-Experience greatly impacts earnings.
+The experience greatly impacts earnings.
 Agents with more years in the field typically handle higher-value transactions and have a larger client base.
 Market conditions also affect salary.
 During a booming real estate market, agents generally close more deals and earn higher commissions.

 Maximizing Income